Sick Leave (Nonexempt & Administrative Support Staff)

 Paid sick leave is based on your regular rate of pay.
 The length of paid sick leave to which you are entitled for a certified illness or injury will depend upon the number of days of sick leave you have available.
 Please note the following:

-- A staff member is entitled to charge up to forty (40) hours of absence in any fiscal year (July 1–June 30) to her/his accrued sick bank when the illness of a staff member's child (or legal ward), spouse, parent, or parent of a spouse who is regularly dependent on his/her care requires the staff member's absence from work.
+- A staff member is entitled to charge up to forty (40) hours of absence in any fiscal year (July 1–June 30) for time off under this policy.
 A medical statement may be required for approval.

 - If possible, you should schedule medical or dental appointments outside of regular work hours.
 If this is impractical, check with your supervisor in advance about adjusting your work schedule.
 Sick leave may be used for doctor, dentist, and other medical appointments which cannot be scheduled outside of work hours.